merll/docker-map/docs/guide/containers/maps.rst

 * Similarly, ``links`` keys set in :attr:`~dockermap.map.config.ContainerConfiguration.start_options` can override container links derived from :attr:`~dockermap.map.config.ContainerConfiguration.links` with the same name.
   Non-conflicting names merge.

+Start and create options can also be set via keyword arguments of :meth:`~dockermap.map.client.MappingDockerClient.create` and :meth:`~dockermap.map.client.MappingDockerClient.start`, in summary the order of precedence is the following:

+#.
+Keyword arguments to the :meth:`~dockermap.map.client.MappingDockerClient.create` and
+   :meth:`~dockermap.map.client.MappingDockerClient.start`;
+#. :attr:`~dockermap.map.config.ContainerConfiguration.create_options` and
+   :attr:`~dockermap.map.config.ContainerConfiguration.start_options`;
+#. and finally the aforementioned attributes from the :class:`~dockermap.map.config.ContainerConfiguration`;

+whereas single-value properties (e.g. user) are overwritten and dictionaries merge (i.e. override matching keys).

 Besides overriding the generated arguments, these options can also be used for addressing features not directly related to `Docker-Map`, e.g.::